alyciacan/travel-fox/README.md

   <li>To verify that it is setup correctly, run `npm start` in your terminal to start the local server.
 You will see a bunch of lines output to your terminal.
 One of those lines will be something like: Project is running at http://localhost:8080/.</li>
   <li>Go to http://localhost:8080/ in your browser to view the code running in the browser.</li>
   <li>Enter control + c in your terminal to stop the local server at any time.</li>
-  <li>You will also need to clone down [this local api server](https://github.com/turingschool-examples/travel-tracker-api) outside of the Travel Fox directory, follow the installation instructions, and have it running in a separate tab in your terminal each time you run the client.</li>
+  <li>You will also need to clone down this local api server: https://github.com/turingschool-examples/travel-tracker-api outside of the Travel Fox directory, follow the installation instructions, and have it running in a separate tab in your terminal each time you run the client.</li>
 </ol>

 ## Context